pppest/devault-atm-touch/README.md

 **How to use**
 Take a look at [@21isenough](https://github.com/21isenough/LightningATM)s or [@talenpierre](https://github.com/talentpierre/KivyLightningATM_Repo/tree/master/LightningATM_Kivy_Separate)s github if you need to learn how to build the actual thing.
 They have great documentation.
-Once you have the hardware setup then clone the code and then download the [DeLight](https://github.com/devaultcrypto/DeLight/releases) client to the atm dir and name the client dir *DeLight*:
+Once you have the hardware setup then clone the code and then download the [DeLight](https://github.com/devaultcrypto/DeLight/releases) client to the atm dir and rename the client dir *DeLight*:
 > devault-atm-touch/DeLight/delight